Innisfil: Transportation

-The Barrie line of the GO Transit commuter rail system passes through Innisfil, but does not stop in the town.
+The Barrie line of the GO Transit commuter rail system passes through Innisfil, but does not stop in the town, although a planned future station is awaiting construction.
 Highway 400 runs through the west side of the town and connects it to Toronto.

 Innisfil signed a contract with Uber to provide subsidized microtransit service to residents in the community, in lieu of a traditional fixed-route bus service.
 The service began in 2017 and attracted 8,000 monthly trips in its first year, but fares were increased in 2019 due to the rising cost of the subsidy.
 There are flat fares of either $4 or $6 to or from certain designated community hubs, or a $4 discount off regular Uber fares for other destinations.
 To control costs, there is a 30-ride cap per month on flat and discounted fares, after which riders must pay regular Uber fares.
 However, riders dependant on the service can apply for an additional 20 subsidized trips per month.